srid/ema-template/content/guide/class.md

     ["about"] -> Just About
     _ -> Nothing

-  -- The third method is used during static site generation.
+  -- The third method is optional; and used during static site generation.
-  -- This tells Ema which routes to generate .html files for. staticRoutes model =
+  -- This tells Ema which routes to generate .html files for.
+  -- By default, Enum & Bounded will be used to determine this list. staticRoutes model =
     [Index, About]

-  -- The fourth method is optional; if you have static assets to serve, specify -- them here.
+  -- The fourth method is also optional; if you have static assets to serve, specify -- them here.
 Paths are relative to current working directory. staticAssets Proxy =
     ["css", "images", "favicon.ico", "resume.pdf"]
 ```

-This instance does the following:
+The `Ema` typeclass has four methods, with the last two of them being optional with default implementations:

 1. Define `encodeRoute` that converts our route type to a browser URL [slug](concepts/slug.md) path representing relative URLs like `/foo/bar`
 2. Define `decodeRoute` that does the *reverse* converstion (the conversion must be isomorphic)
-3. Define `staticRoutes` that returns the list of routes to statically generate
+3. _Optionally_, define `staticRoutes` indicating the routes to statically generate
-4. Optionally, define the list of static assets to copy over as-is during static generation
+4. _Optionally_, define the list of static assets to copy over as-is during static generation

 ## `runEma`